Oliver Cabell Shoes Review: Luxury Shoes & Boots Crafted In Italy

-Before we present a full review of Oliver Cabell an overview of their Italian facilities and manufacturing processes, we’ll take a close inspection at a sample of their footwear.
+Before we present a full review of Oliver Cabell, including an overview of their Italian facilities and manufacturing processes, we’ll take a close inspection at a sample of their footwear.
 Currently, you can read about the following shoes:

 Oliver Cabell’s iconic sneaker is a celebrated creation among shoe enthusiasts whether they wear sneakers or not.
 Made in Oliver Cabell’s Italian factory with carefully-sourced materials, it features a full Margom sole and full-grain calfskin leather uppers.

-We’re particularly fond of the clean white finish with the subtle branding on the heel.
+We’re particularly fond of the smooth gray colorway with the subtle branding on the heel.
 The Margom capsules, which feature a Shore 70A rubber durometer rating, are stylishly stitched into place.

 Fit & Comfort

 Thanks to the substantial Margom sole and full-grain leather, the sneakers are robust and stable.
 Furthermore, the last used to produce the shoe has a spacious toe box despite the slim profile.

 Additionally, the insole is comprised of a proprietary blend of foam and recycled rubber.
 Thanks to open-cell technology, they offer 95% breathability.
 They’re also particularly durable and will compress less than 5%, even with heavy use.

 Finally, a hint of suede on the heel allows for comfortable sockless wear and reduces chafing.
 However, we would opt for no-show socks for additional comfort, especially in warm weather.